elimbaum/backscatter-capstone/README.md

 ### Sensor Demonstration

 The focus of this project was on backscatter communication itself, not on the particular data sent over the backscatter link.
-Here, we add a magnetic sensor to the backscatter sensor, to demonstrate real-time communication capabilities.
+However, to demonstrate real-time communication capabilities, we add a magnetic sensor to the backscatter module.
 We take a moving average of the sensor readings and send 16 8-bit values per packet.
 With these parameters, each packet is therefore 176 bits.
-At a symbol rate of 2000 baud, we can send 1000 bits per second.
-This gives about 5.7 packets per second, or 91 readings per second.
+At a symbol rate of 2000 baud, we can send 1000 bits per second, giving about 5.7 packets, or 91 readings, per second.

 ### Decoder Implementation

 The Python decoder is implemented as a series of layers.
 Each layer receives data from the one above, provides some processing functionality, and passes data down.

-1. **SDR sampling**

-    GNURadio is used to read samples from the SDR.
+1. **SDR sampling**: GNURadio is used to read samples from the SDR.

-2. **ASK decoding**

-    A simple ASK decoder converts samples into binary values.
+2. **ASK decoding**: A simple ASK decoder converts samples into binary values.
 Since the sampling rate is much higher than the symbol rate (by about two orders of magnitude), there are multiple digitized samples per actual ASK symbol.

-3. **Pulse length determination**

-    FM0 decoding depends on the length of pulses in the input stream.
+3. **Pulse length determination**: FM0 decoding depends on the length of pulses in the input stream.
 First, we perform a *coarse* search – this layer simply returns the time between binary transitions.

-4. **Pulse length clustering**

-    Due to noise and timing inaccuracies, not all pulses will be the expected short or long lengths.
+4. **Pulse length clustering**: Due to noise and timing inaccuracies, not all pulses will be the expected short or long length.
 In this step, we cluster the received pulses around their estimated true length, and also account for noise.
-For example, a burst of noise in the middle of a long pulse (say, of length 2) may make that pulse look like three short pulses (say, of lengths 0.9, 0.2, and 0.9).
+For example, a burst of noise in the middle of a long pulse of length 2 may make that pulse look like three short pulses of lengths 0.9, 0.2, and 0.9.
 This layer detects the noisy burst and converts the set of pulses into the correct long pulse.

-5. **FM0 decoding**

-    Now, we can turn pulses into symbols: two short pulses is a `0`; one long pulse is a `1`.
+5. **FM0 decoding**: Now, we can turn pulses into symbols: two short pulses is a `0`; one long pulse is a `1`.

-6. **Packet decoding**

-    Each packet begins with the non-cyclical access code.
+6. **Packet decoding**: Each packet begins with the non-cyclical access code.
 We use a sliding 32-bit window, correlated against the access code, to find the start of a packet (the correlation* reaches a maximum at perfect alignment).
 Next, we check the sequence number, and if correct, we read the length, and then the prescribed number of data bytes.

-    *\* In a later version of the prototype, we use bitwise XOR rather than statistical correlation, since this ends up producing fewer false positives.*
+    *\*In a later version of the prototype, we use bitwise XOR rather than statistical correlation, since this ends up producing fewer false positives.*

-7. **Data graphing**

-    Finally, data values are plotted in real time with `matplotlib`.
+7. **Data graphing**: Finally, data values are plotted in real time with `matplotlib`.

 <div style="text-align: center;">
 <div><img src="img/sensor-data.png" height=400></div>